 Isolation?
 My freelance freedom doesn’t result in a sense of living in an “electronic cottage” or cage.
 I’m comfortable with silence, and discipline has never been a problem.
 I’ve also lived through years of office politics and jockeying for position, interruptions and run-on meetings, and the inevitable sources of friction you find in any human system.

-With 20 years in the corporate trenches, naturally I recognize the advantages of brainstorming over lunch, or the workout room provided by a progressive employer.
+With 20 years in the corporate trenches, naturally, I recognize the advantages of brainstorming over lunch, over a drink, or in the workout room provided by a progressive employer.
 And yes, I’ve been fortunate in having a few of those.
 But they were in younger days, which may be key for any number of reasons.
 Among them, when we’re single and childless, we’re less conflicted over 14-hour “campus” schedules, much less mixing work with play to produce our best outcomes.

 As an independent, I’ve spent extended periods at clients’ sites – a complicated situation at times, as a single mother.
 Managing remote work on the other hand, which some might deem intensely isolating, I have found to be very pleasant.
 Essential communications are easily facilitated by Skype, email, and phone; nearly all hours are productive hours.